-Latent Prints Analytical Methods Alternate Light Source #2 Revision 3
+Latent Prints Analytical Methods Alternate Light Source #2

 - 4.2 Turn on the lamp.
 The lamp function will vary slightly in different models.
-Some models have a variable power dial that may need to be adjusted. - 4.3 Choose the band-width you wish to use. - 4.4 Observe evidence with the appropriate wavelength/goggle combination:
+Some models have a variable power dial that may need to be adjusted. - 4.3 Choose the band-width that corresponds to the color of goggle being utilized. - 4.4 Observe evidence with the appropriate wavelength/goggle combination: